it24ganeshprabhu-hash/Online-Financial-Services./README.md

 - The PostgreSQL profile is included but commented out for Aiven/remote use.
 - Use `.env` or externalized config for sensitive values in production.

-## License

-This repository does not include an explicit license file.